odoopbx/docs/docs/_sources/install/docker.rst.txt

 Also please note the `docker-compose.override.yml example <https://github.com/odoopbx/agent/blob/master/docker/docker-compose.override.yml.example>`_ on how to customize the defaults (save this file under ``docker-compose.override.yml`` name.)

+Note that ``network_mode: host`` is used to connect the services to the host network so you can connect to the localhost from inside containers.(usually Asterisk AMI is bound to 127.0.0.1:5038 that is good).

 So depending on your required setup you can choose which services to run.